brendan-ch/sourcebook/README.md

 ### MySQL

-Database schema definitions are located under `sql/setup_schema.sql`.
+Database schema definitions are located in `sql/setup_schema.sql`.
 With the MySQL shell installed, you can run something like this to create your schema: